nifoc/blog.kempkens.io/_posts/2014-12-22-ssh-bots-do-not-know-about-my-ciphers.md

 fatal: no matching cipher found: client aes128-ctr,aes192-ctr,aes256-ctr,aes256-cbc,rijndael-cbc@lysator.liu.se,aes192-cbc,aes128-cbc,blowfish-cbc,arcfour128,arcfour,cast128-cbc,3des-cbc server chacha20-poly1305@openssh.com,aes256-gcm@openssh.com [preauth]
 {% endhighlight %}

-Please keep in mind that this will not prevent bots from attacking you (in the future) and that you have to prevent these attacks by other means.
-I only wrote this post because I thought it is kind of interesting that SSH bots do not support these settings *right now*.
+Please keep in mind that this will not prevent bots from attacking you (in the future) and that you have to mitigate these attacks by other means.
+I only wrote this post because I thought it was kind of interesting that SSH bots do not support these settings *right now*.